project-flexos/asplos22-ae/README.md

 This artifact is the first release of a research proof-of-concept for flexible OS isolation.
 Like any research prototype, it contains hacks, bugs, and TODOs.
-We do not recommend using it in production, but whish that it will foster further research!
+We do not recommend using it in production, but wish that it will foster further research!

 ## 9. Acknowledgements